...

 Common Gear Manufacturing Processes

 Gear production is quite complicated because of the precision it demands.
-Today, gear manufacturing is an industry in itself that relies on multiple processes, both traditional and modern, to ensure the right balance between cost, quality, and operations.
+Today, gear manufacturing is an industry in itself that relies on multiple processes, from creating the initial blank to the final product finishing, both traditional and modern, to ensure the right balance between cost, quality, and operations.

 precision gear manufacturing